HumanSignal/label-studio/docs/source/guide/webhooks.md

 ConnectionRefusedError: [Errno 111] Connection refused
 ```

-Failed webhook connections are not retried.
-Successful webhook deliveries can be seen in the logs in DEBUG mode.
+Label Studio does not retry webhook connections that fail.
+You can see successful webhook deliveries in the logs in DEBUG mode.
 For example:
 ```
 [2021-08-12 17:02:34,703] [root::run_webhook::24] [DEBUG] Run webhook 1 for action ANNOTATION_UPDATED
 [2021-08-12 17:02:34,704] [urllib3.connectionpool::_new_conn::227] [DEBUG] Starting new HTTP connection (1): localhost:8888